sav-che/TL-2/Authors/Geyler, Hermann Theodor {std. Geyl.}.md

-> [!cite] BHL link: this entry starts at [page 939](https://www.biodiversitylibrary.org/item/103414#page/987/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 939](https://www.biodiversitylibrary.org/page/33121070) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Geyler, Hermann Theodor {std.
 Geyl.} (Suppl.)|second entry]] for this author

 ### Author

-Geyler, Hermann Theodor (1834-1889), German palaeobiologist at the Senckenberg institute and director of the botanic garden in Frankfurt a.M. (*Geyl.*).
+Geyler, Hermann Theodor (1834-1889), German palaeobiologist at the Senckenberg institute and director of the botanic garden in Frankfurt a.M.
+**Abbreviated name**: *Geyl.*

 #### Collections